Elasticsearch¶

 Instructions for third party hosters can follow the same process that Dimagi uses, which guarantees that any possible problems encountered by a third party hoster are not outside the Dimagi main track.

-Design Details¶
+Design Details

-Reindex Procedure Details¶
+Reindex Procedure Details

-Configure multiplexing on an index.
+Configure multiplexing on an index by passing in

 (Optional) If the reindex involves other meta-index changes (shards, mappings, etc), also update those configurations at this time.